This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Green Anaconda (Eunectes Murinus)

-The Green Anaconda (Eunectes murinus) is a master of the tropical swamps, thriving with impressive aquatic adaptations.
+The Green Anaconda (Eunectes murinus) is South America’s largest snake and a true master of survival.

 Yellow Anaconda (Eunectes Notaeus)